HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 For the assembly you need the parts shown on the left.

-To assemble you should now put the rings on top of each other as shown and use …
+To assemble, you should now place the rings on top of each other as shown in the...

-… one of the M3 screws to screw them together.
+... first fasten one of the M3 screws.

-So that it doesn't fall out again, you should screw the screw on the underside with an M3 nut.
+To prevent it from falling out again, you should screw the screw on the underside with an M3 nut.

-Repeat this for all eight possibilities for screwing the two rings together.
+Repeat this for all eight ways to screw the two rings together.

-Close-up view of one of the M3 nuts used.
+Close-up view of one of the inserted M3 nuts.

 After the housing rings are mounted, you can insert the valve flap.

-So that the valve flap can be rotatably mounted, you should first use the two 603ZZ ball bearings.
+In order to be able to rotate the valve flap, you should first insert the two 603ZZ ball bearings.

-To assemble the valve flap you now need the components shown.
+To assemble the valve flap, you will now need the components shown.

 First insert the M3 screws as shown …

-Then screw this, including the valve flap clamp, to the underside of the valve flap using two M3 nuts.
+Then screw this together with the valve flap clamp to the underside of the valve flap using two M3 nuts.

 Top view of the screwed valve flap.